 Ever since the ascent of containers, Docker has been valued as the most preferred container management tool.
 But as the technology evolved, the industry players realized that there was a need for customization in the Docker architecture to allow vendors to build things their way.
-The Docker team has been constantly trying to evolve their offerings to make the platform more composable so that individual components can be spun off and used by other vendors developing alternative solutions.
-As a part of this initiative, Docker donated their core container runtime - containerd to CNCF and made it opensource with the sole objective that it would get adopted by cloud service providers and container orchestrators as their default runtime.
-Now, this has helped improve the compatibility between Docker and ecosystem of other container vendors as it allowed them to just take the core functionality of the Docker engine and then freely go on to build and manage the higher-level tasks as per their custom design.
+The Docker team has been constantly trying to evolve its offerings to make the platform more composable so that individual components can be spun off and used by other vendors developing alternative solutions.
+As a part of this initiative, Docker donated their core container runtime - containerd to CNCF and made it open source with the sole objective that it would get adopted by cloud service providers and container orchestrators as their default runtime.
+Now, this has helped improve the compatibility between Docker and the ecosystem of other container vendors as it allowed them to just take the core functionality of the Docker engine and then freely go on to build and manage the higher-level tasks as per their custom design.

 The container runtime facilitates core primitives to manage containers such as container supervision and execution, image transfers, network interface management, native plumbing level API, complete storage, and distribution system for supporting OCI & Docker image formats, event management, and snapshot model to manage container file systems.

 Containerd is one such OCI compliant core container runtime which is designed specifically to be embedded independently into larger systems as it provides the minimum set of functionalities (lightweight) necessary to execute containers and manage images on a node as compared to a full-featured Docker-based deployment.
 The smaller set of features and slower feature velocity results in a smaller codebase for the container runtime and that makes it easier to maintain and support over time.

 Containerd was introduced as a component of Docker 1.11 and is used to manage runC containers on the node.
 It creates a containerd-shim for each container which manages the lifecycle of its corresponding container, as shown in the following image -

 Some of the key features of containerd which make it irreplaceable for container aficionados are: